GeorgeMLP/georgemlp.github.io/_pages/cv.md

 - October 2022 -- August 2023; **Laplacian Canonization for GNN Spectral Embedding**

   During my research, I explored the concept of Laplacian eigenvectors as universal graph positional encodings.
-However, I addressed the challenges associated with their universality, such as sign and basis ambiguity.
+Although being universal, there are challenges associated with their universality, such as sign and basis ambiguity.
 To tackle these issues, I proposed an innovative pre-processing technique called Laplacian Canonization.
 I submitted my paper titled *Laplacian Canonization: A Minimalist Approach to Sign and Basis Invariant Spectral Embedding* to NeurIPS 2023, and it was accepted as a poster.

 - June 2023 -- Present; **Baking Symmetry into GFlowNets**

   Currently, I am actively contributing to groundbreaking research as a member of Prof. Yoshua Bengio’s lab at Mila - Quebec AI Institute in Montréal.
 Leveraging my expertise in invariant networks, I am dedicated to incorporating symmetries into the graph construction process of GFlowNets.
 Preliminary experiments have demonstrated promising performance enhancements.
-I submitted my findings to the NeurIPS 2023 AI4Science Workshop, and it was accepted as an oral presentation.
+I submitted my findings to the NeurIPS 2023 AI4Science Workshop, and it was accepted as an **oral** presentation.

 - June 2023 -- Present; **On the Canonizability of Spectral Embedding**